kits-ab/gakusei/README.md

 2. In Postgres, create a user with name/password *gakusei*
 3. In Postgres, create a database with the name *gakusei* with the user *gakusei* as owner (or appropriate privileges)
-4. In Postgres, create a schema called *contentschema* in database *gakusei*
-5. Start the back-end with ```mvn spring-boot:run -Drun.profiles=postgres``` or ```mvn spring-boot:run -Drun.profiles="postgres, enable-resource-caching"``` (if you want caching) instead of ```mvn spring-boot:run```
+4. In Postgres, create a schema called *contentschema* in database *gakusei* 5.(Java10) Start the back-end with ```mvn spring-boot:run -Dspring-boot.run.profiles=postgres``` or ```mvn spring-boot:run -Dspring-boot.run.profiles=postgres,enable-resource-caching```

 **Note #1:** Data initialization is set manually to true or false in application.yml.
 Starting the server twice with data init set to true may put redundant data in your database, so make sure to only do it once.
 If you need to refresh your database, you will have to wipe and delete/drop all tables as well.

-**Note #2:** You should also be able to just run as a Java application in your IDE of choice, specifying `--spring.profiles.active=postgres` as argument to enable postgres.
+**Note #2:** You should also be able to just run as a Java application in your IDE of choice, specifying ##TODO"Update command"`--spring.profiles.active=postgres` as argument to enable postgres.

 ### Get the front-end running in a development environment